 I Have a Jammed Garbage Disposal

 Unjamming your garbage disposal is something every homeowner or renter can accomplish.
 When purchased, every garbage disposal comes with a “jam buster wrench.”
-The problem is it rarely, if ever, is used, so the tool gets lost or thrown out.
+If you isolate the problem to one drain in your home, then you should focus on clearing that one drain.
 It looks like a double-sided Allen wrench.
 You can purchase one at any home center for less than $8.
 I’ve seen them for as little as $2.
-Insert the wrench into the bottom of your disposal and move it back and forth – don’t be afraid to apply pressure.
+Insert the wrench into the bottom of your disposal and move it back and forth – applying significant pressure.
 You have accomplished your goal once you can get the “jam buster wrench” to spin freely.
 Next to the place where your wrench is a red overload protector button – make sure you reset it.
 Turn on the water and disposal if it jams.
 You might have to repeat the process.

 Top-Notch Plumbing Services and a Hassle-Free Experience

 At Big B’s Plumbing, we understand that a common plumbing problem can disrupt the comfort and functionality of your home.
 These issues can be frustrating and inconvenient, from leaky faucets to clogged toilets.
 However, our team of dedicated plumbing experts provides effective solutions that restore peace to your household.
 By promptly addressing problems like leaky faucets, we prevent wasted water and potential damage to your property.
-Our skilled technicians are well-equipped to diagnose the root causes of plumbing issues and implement lasting solutions, ensuring your plumbing system operates efficiently.
+Our skilled technicians are well-equipped to diagnose the root causes of plumbing issues and implement lasting solutions.

 We take pride in offering affordable and accessible solutions.
 Whether it’s a minor repair or a more involved issue, our goal is to provide you with a hassle-free experience and a smooth plumbing system.
 Remember, our commitment to excellence ensures that no common plumbing problem is too big or small for us to handle.